divanster/SocialNetworkDjango/frontend/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-# Recipe Sharing Application
+# ReactRouterBootstrap Sharing Application

 This is a recipe sharing application with a Django backend and React frontend, featuring user authentication, real-time messaging, and notifications.

 ## Features

 - User authentication (registration, login, logout)
-- Recipe creation, editing, and deletion
+- ReactRouterBootstrap creation, editing, and deletion
 - Real-time messaging between users
 - Notifications for various events (e.g., new messages, new comments on recipes)
 - Image upload for recipes and user profiles